 FLORIDA HRT CRISIS: S.B.
-254, effective May 17, 2023, banned nearly all HRT prescriptions for trans adults — with no end in sight.
+254, effective May 17, 2023, disrupted nearly all HRT prescriptions for trans adults — with no end in sight.

 “This law has got to be completely reversed.
 The science is on our side.”